LACCRA LEADERSHIP

 Cindy Tachell

-Cindy Tachell, Cindy Tachell, CSR, RPR, CRR, CCRR, began her career in 1990 as a freelancer reporting depositions, arbitrations, and public hearings.
+Cindy Tachell, CSR, RPR, CRR, CCRR, began her career in 1990 as a freelancer reporting depositions, arbitrations, and public hearings.
 She began her career with LASC in 1996.
 Cindy is currently assigned to Transcript Services.
 She has reported in criminal, civil, probate, family law, mental health, dependency, delinquency, and Grand Jury proceedings.
 Cindy is a member of CCRA, NCRA, NVRA, and DRA.
 She is also a member of the LACCRA Legislative Committee and the CCRA Legislative Committee.
 “Give 15 minutes to your association."

 Diana Van Dyke

 Diana Van Dyke has been a court reporter since 1995.
 She began her career as an independent contractor reporting depositions for over five years before fulfilling one of her professional goals of becoming a Los Angeles Superior Court Official Court Reporter in 2001.
 After more than ten years of serving the public as an official in almost all of the various case types for which Los Angeles provides a court reporter, she now finds herself experiencing the challenge of an assignment in a long-cause felony trial court.
-This is Diana’s 11th year of proudly serving the membership as a LACCRA Board member which has included serivce on various LACCRA committees including our E-filing Committee that helped usher into the court system the newest tool in our court reporters' array of useful assets to our justice system.
+This is Diana’s 11th year of proudly serving the membership as a LACCRA Board member which has included service on various LACCRA committees, including our E-filing Committee that helped usher into the court system the newest tool in our court reporters' array of useful assets to our justice system.

 Keenya Williams